coq/platform-docs/CONTRIBUTING.md

 There are different possible ways to contribute depending on your time and technical skills:

-- As user, do not hesitate to gives us feedback on the project on the dedicated Zulip stream
+- As user, do not hesitate to gives us feedback on the project on the dedicated [Zulip stream](https://coq.zulipchat.com/#narrow/stream/437203-Platform-docs)
 - There is need for regular reviewers to test tutorials, both general ones and expert ones
 - There is a lot of tutorials and how-tos to write, both about Coq and plugins in its Platform
 - There is technical work to be done on the (interactive) web interface side

 ### Writing Tutorials and How-tos
-If you have an idea for a tutorial or how-to, you can create a discussion on the dedicated <span style="color:red"><u>Zulip stream</u></span>
-to get feedback on your idea, through the writing and to reach others that may be interested.
+If you have an idea for a tutorial or how-to, you can create a discussion on the dedicated [Zulip stream](https://coq.zulipchat.com/#narrow/stream/437203-Platform-docs) to get feedback on your idea, through the writing and to reach others that may be interested.
 If there is a stream dedicated to the topic or package that you are covering in your tutorial, you can also create a discussion there.
 For instance, if you are working on tutorials for the package